CodeLarsson/tvMazeSearch/README.md

 This is one way to run your app — you can also run it directly from within Android Studio and Xcode respectively.

+## About

+Use the search box to query the TV Maze API for a show.
+The results will be displayed in a list.
+Select "View details", to see the details of the show.

+The application has thre three screens: Home, Search and Details.
+There is a Profile screen, but I did not have time to implement it.

 ## If I had more time

 I have focused more on styling and accessibility.
 Now, with the constraints of time I just wanted to get something up and running.